Core-Tech-Labs/Cruz/README.md

 A new social network for Transgenders and their admirers.

-More updates would be available for this New Social network.
+More updates would be available for this New Social network soon.

 ==